ePortfolio at LCCC: an investment in student success!

 LCCC recognizes that ePortfolios are a valuable, high impact learning and pedagogical strategy when they are introduced as both a process and a product.
 The ePortfolio initiative, facilitated by the Career Development Center, is in its third year.

-In fall 2014, the ePortfolio initiative is expanding to include 200-300 students in Human Services, Psychology, Machine Design and other fields including two Service Learning courses that are piloting the use of ePortfolios.
 During the first year of the LCCC ePortfolio initiative, STEM Scholars attended campus and community events to enhance their knowledge and skills in key areas.
 Students wrote reflection papers and gave presentations to acknowledge and demonstrate their academic and career growth.
 Beginning in fall 2013, STEM Scholars, incoming Honors Scholars, and Media Communications students participated in the pilot ePortfolio initiative building their ePortfolio through Digication.
 Learning and professional showcase portfolios include artifacts of student learning and growth that are explained through a written rationale.
 Throughout this process, students:

 - Select: choose artifacts (work samples, videos, lab reports or other examples of their work) that demonstrate academic or career interests, skills, knowledge or growth;